 Having a self-cleaning aquarium does not mean you will have to sit and watch your intelligent pets play.
 It only saves you a considerable amount of time and effort.
 Here is the way to go to keep your friends happier and healthier throughout.

 When changing the water of your self-sustaining fish tank, you need to be very keen.
-You should avoid drastic fluctuation in water temperature, and you should take care not to disturb the ecosystem.
+You should avoid drastic fluctuations in water temperature, and you should take care not to disturb the ecosystem.

-If you have a well-established food chain, you may not have to worry very much about excess algae.
+If you have a well-established food chain, you may not have to worry much about excess algae.
 The fish that feed on algae will help clear it.

-Even though you may have species that thrive on eating algae, it may multiply excessively.
-To help keep your self-cleaning fish tank clean, vacuum the gravel when you are changing the water to remove algae and accumulate uneaten foods.
+Even though you may have species that thrive on eating algae, they may multiply excessively.
+To help keep your self-cleaning fish tank clean, vacuum the gravel when changing the water to remove algae and accumulate uneaten foods.